 Have you ever shopped at a thrift store?
-Here are some great tips that will help you navigate the aisles of your nearest shop and save you money while doing it.
+It is a great way to get bargains for things you may need in your apartment home.
+Here are 6 essential thrift shopping tips you can use at your favorite thrift store that will help you navigate the aisles of your nearest shop and save you money while doing it.

 Here are six pointers on thrifting itself.
 Everyone knows that thrift shops and second hand stores can be great ways to buy awesome stuff on the cheap.
 However, everyone also knows that finding great used items can sometimes seem like searching for a needle in a hay stack.
 Never fear, however, because we’ve got you covered.

-3. Scout Ahead Thrift shops and second-hand stores are usually niche-specific in some way, from “something for everyone” stores like the Salvation Army to local gems that carry antique and vintage goods, each place carries a distinctive flavor and feel that accompanies their inventory.
-Consignment stores are better for vintage-style clothes, while bog box stores are more likely to have cheap cooking pans, pots, etc. Scout ahead to see what’s out there in your neighborhood and attack the day like a general planning a battle strategy.
+Thrift shops and second-hand stores are usually niche-specific in some way, from “something for everyone” stores like the Salvation Army to local gems that carry antique and vintage goods, each place carries a distinctive flavor and feel that accompanies their inventory.
+Consignment stores are better for vintage-style clothes, while big box stores are more likely to have cheap cooking pans, pots, etc. Scout ahead to see what’s out there in your neighborhood and attack the day like a general planning a battle strategy.
+Find unique items like an alarm clock, cowboy boots or a fake fur coat!
 IMPORTANT: If you buy furniture from a thrift store or consignment shop, always have it professionally cleaned and/or checked for the dreaded bed bugs!
 It’s a national epidemic.

 Southern New Hampshire and the city of Manchester are great places to live.
 Need an apartment?
 We can help you find your perfect place.